nolan-h-hamilton/Consenrich/docs/source/modules.rst

   \boldsymbol{\xi} = \{\xi_{[t]}\}_{t=1}^{t=T}.

-We define the *response sequence* as the cross-correlation
+We define the *response sequence* as the cross-correlation,

 .. math::